Snyder-Technology-LLC/authflow-guides-resources-docs/content/integration/gpt-privacy-policy.md

+# Add Privacy Policy

+🟢 **Beginner** · ⏱️ ~1 min · 🛠️ How-To
+How to add the privacy policy to your GPT action.

 ---
-id: "gpt-privacy-policy"
-title: "Add Privacy Policy"
-description: "How to add the privacy policy to your GPT action"
-category: "integration"
-tags: ["gpt", "privacy", "policy", "compliance", "setup"]
-contextKeys: ["paywall-view", "gpt-config"]
-difficulty: "beginner"
-estimatedTime: 1
-displayOrder: 4
-relatedDocs: ["custom-gpt-overview", "gpt-authentication", "gpt-instructions"]
----

-# Add Privacy Policy

 Every GPT action requires a privacy policy URL.
 Authflow provides one for you to use with the paywall integration.